xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

 The Human is a platform on which we can build applications.
 One of the most rewarding of those was the WebGL-based SmileTrain Surgical Cleft Repair Simulator, on which I was also lead 3D programmer.
 <br><br>
-We based this off [Aaron Oliker's](https://www.linkedin.com/in/aaron-oliker-544a6a2/) earlier C++ version, which he implemented on OpenSceneGraph.
+We based the Smiletrain Simulator on [Aaron Oliker's](https://www.linkedin.com/in/aaron-oliker-544a6a2/) earlier C++ version, which he implemented on OpenSceneGraph.

 <figure>